 the 1990s, the ’90s, the nineties

-Associate of Science in radiography, Bachelor of Arts, Bachelor of Science in physics, Master of Arts, Master of Science in anatomy, Doctor of Philosophy, Doctor of Education, Bachelor of Arts in computer science, Doctor of Philosophy in mass communications, Master of Arts in applied linguistics
+Associate of Science in Radiography, Bachelor of Arts, Bachelor of Science in Physics, Master of Arts, Master of Science in Anatomy, Doctor of Philosophy, Doctor of Education, Bachelor of Arts in Computer Science, Doctor of Philosophy in Mass Communications, Master of Arts in Applied Linguistics, Bachelor of Arts in English, Master of Arts in Germanic Studies

 For official and ceremonial works such as Commencement programs, capitalization in names of degrees conferred at Indiana University should match the IU registrar’s official degree list.
 Consult the registrar for verification.

 Note: The word bachelor’s is preferred over baccalaureate.
 When referring to degrees in a general way, do not capitalize them.
 Note that while bachelor’s and master’s end in ’s, the other generic words for degrees do not.